 What is McElderry House Lodging?

-We have 15 individual townhouses, located across from the Wolfe St. entrance of Johns Hopkins Hospital.
+We have seven individual townhouses, located across from the Wolfe St. entrance of Johns Hopkins Hospital.
 These accommodations are available as individual bedrooms with either private or shared baths and shared common areas (living room, dining room, kitchen, and powder room), or as entire private townhouses.
 Most bedrooms are on the second floor.
 Linens, towels, paper products, soap products, coffee, tea, and filtered water are provided.
 Houses have a fully equipped kitchen complete with pots, pans, and dishes, and have a washer and dryer.
 Local phone, basic cable, and central heat and air are provided, as are all freshly laundered linens, towels, and bed coverings.